GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

 * Authorize IdP Access Tokens Shared Flow: includes policies to validate JWT access tokens and identify client Apps.
 * Test Proxy: A proxy that references the previous shared flow using a Flow Callout policy.
+* Mock Authorization Server: Included to facilitate the testing experience.
+You can also bring your own OIDC Identity provider to test this sample.
 * Deployment and cleanup scripts

 ## Prerequisites